First, T. Christopher came, in opacity, for the Gibsons, and few spoke out—because most were not Gibsons.

 The theocrat said, “Look, those financial statements have been posted on the bulletin board for months for all to see [true], everyone has looked at them [false], and no one except you has questioned them. [true] So what the hell is wrong with you?
 Why are you trying to stir up trouble?”
 The moral of the story is that financial figures are rarely looked at and can be easily adjusted to show whatever the financial pragmatism the moment might dictate.
 Almost no one will notice or care.

-JD told a Republican friend of his about the way the Oberlin co-ops were being treated.
-He reacted angrily, saying that if he ever treated his employees the way the College has treated the co-ops, he would expect to have a nasty union form in his shop and that he would deserve that fate.
+JD told a Republican friend of his about the way the Oberlin co-ops and union workers were being treated.
+He reacted angrily, saying that if he ever treated his employees the way the College has treated the co-ops and union workers, he would expect to have a nasty union form in his shop and that he would deserve that fate.
 He recognized that dealing honorably with his people and treating them with dignity was a good business practice and a compassionate one.

 Starting needless wars

 Oberlin College has descended into a sick power war oriented toward hobbling or destroying the uniqueness of Oberlin.
 Some transparency here, along with people negotiating in good faith, would probably have generated a better and happier outcome.
 The following links say it far better than it could be said here.

 The College never produced an initial contract proposal [in its negotiations with the UAW], nor subsequent ones; its last proposal was also its first.
 This meant that for four months, the UAW was negotiating in the dark, negotiating with itself essentially, making offers and concessions, with no sense of what the magic number was, or indeed if there was a magic number.
 This does not meet any definition of bargaining in good faith.